WakiMak/trentent.github.io-forked/_posts/2016-04-21-multi-homed-server-lock-ica-and-rdp-to-a-specific-nic.md

   </tr>
 </table>

-I uninstalled the ghost devices but because this change is all &#8216;in the registry&#8217; it wasn&#8217;t immediately noticeable by myself that the LANATABLE and NIC ordering had changed. Â I promoted my vDisk and then tried to RDP into it:
+I uninstalled the ghost devices but because this change is all 'in the registry' it wasn't immediately noticeable by myself that the LANATABLE and NIC ordering had changed. Â I promoted my vDisk and then tried to RDP into it:

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://theorypc.ca/wp-content/uploads/2016/04/2-1.png"><img src="http://theorypc.ca/wp-content/uploads/2016/04/2-1-300x119.png" width="320" height="127" border="0" /></a>
 </div>

-Well&#8230; Â I knew this wasn&#8217;t right. Â So I logged onto the server and checked the LANATABLE values:
+Well... Â I knew this wasn't right. Â So I logged onto the server and checked the LANATABLE values:

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>